robertoszek/pleroma-bot/docs/gettingstarted/automateit.md

 Great, now you're all ready to go, you have installed ```pleroma-bot``` and created a config for your needs.
 But where's the fun in all of that if you have to run it manually everytime, right?

+There a few options for running the bot automatically, you can choose to use whichever is more relevant for you.

 ## Daemon mode

-`pleroma-bot` can run in the background by launching it in daemon mode:
+`pleroma-bot` can keep running in the background by launching it in daemon mode:
 ```console
 $ pleroma-bot -d
 ```